 Monmouth College is on a 4-4 academic calendar, so earned credit hours will be converted to course credits when transferring to Monmouth.
-One course credit is equal to 4 semester hours (also commonly referred to as credit hours).
-Students may transfer up to the equivalent of 64 semester hours (16 course credits) and only grades of D or better will transfer.
-Most classes from accredited colleges will transfer.
+One course credit is equal to 4 credit hours (also commonly referred to as semester hours).
+Students may transfer up to a maximum of 80 credit hours, equivalent to 20 course credits (a maximum of 64 credit hours, equivalent to 16 course credits, may be transferred from a two-year institution).
+Course work that is to be applied toward a major or minor or is a prerequisite for a major or minor course requires a minimum grade of C- or better to transfer.
+Course work that is to be applied toward the teacher licensure program or is a prerequisite for a course for that program requires a minimum grade of C or better to transfer.
+Elective credit may be awarded with a passing grade of D. Most classes from accredited colleges will transfer.

 Class standing at Monmouth for new incoming transfer students depends on the number of transferable course credits.
 Transfer students are able to register for classes with their class once they are admitted and submit an enrollment deposit.
 Transfer students planning to live on campus are also housed with their class, ensuring upperclass transfers access to premium housing options for juniors and seniors.